• Home

 Current Openings

-To apply for any of the open positions below, please submit your resume, cover letter, and references to [email protected].
+To apply for any of the open positions below, please submit your resume, cover letter, and references to Leslie Edinberg at [email protected].

 St. Anne’s School of Annapolis does not discriminate on the basis of race, color, religion, age, gender, sexual orientation, physical disability, or national origin in admissions, employment or educational policies.
 We value diversity and embrace the fundamental Episcopal belief in the dignity of each human being.
 We are committed to helping our school community understand and appreciate human differences and similarities.